MANDURAH COMMUNITY GARDENS INC.

 Worms & Bokashi

-This wonderful guide for managing worm compost farms and using the Bokashi system was produced by Jade, a member of Mandurah Community Gardens.
+This wonderful guide is great for managing worm compost farms and how to use the Bokashi system.

 Picture